rundsk/dsk/README.md

 Possible configuration options are:

 - `description`: A single sentence that roughly describes the design component.
-- `glossary`: An array of terms that are searched in addition to `keywords`.
+- `keywords`: An array of terms that are searched in addition to `tags`.
-- `keywords`: An array of keywords to group related design components together.
+- `tags`: An array of tags to group related design components together.
 - `owners`: An array of email addresses of the document owners; see below.
 - `version`: A freeform version string.